Why the initial estimates are inaccurate

 You’ll probably change your mind

 Remember that you’re working with a team of experienced specialists.
 Don’t decline their suggestions and advice.
-The software development company should always do the research regarding your business and the similar ones.
+The software development company does the research regarding your business and the similar ones.
 This research can be carried out together with the client.
 It helps the team understand the insights of your business and determine whether a certain feature or solution would be valuable and if they should spend time on it.

 - Making estimates is a flexible process running throughout the project, not only at the start